Evolution of posts-from rigid to flexible

 The most common type of failures in this system are dowel loosening, periapical pathology, root fracture, crown debonding, secondary caries, periodontitis, dowel fracture, tooth extraction for unspecified reasons, and unknown reasons for failures.

 The glass fiber-reinforced epoxy resin dowel (GF) consists mainly of glass or silica fibers; they are mainly white or translucent in shade.
 For example, Mirafit white, FRC Postec, FiberKor, and light post.

 Newman et al. compared the fracture resistance of two GF dowels containing different weight percentages of glass fibers.
-It was concluded that the higher content of glass fibers in the dowel had contributed to the gaining greater strength displayed by the tested dowel.
+It was concluded that the higher content of glass fibers in the dowel had contributed to the greater strength displayed by the tested dowel.

 POLYETHYLENE FIBER-REINFORCED DOWELS

 Polyethylene fiber-reinforced dowels (PF) are made of ultrahigh molecular weight polyethylene-woven fiber ribbon (Ribbond, Ribbond Inc, Seattle, WA).
 It is not a dowel in the traditional sense; it is a polyethylene-woven fiber ribbon coated with a dentin bonding agent and packed into the canal, where it is then light polymerized in position.